 - Roswell (The CW) The YA soap about aliens living amongst us gets a Latinx twist in this new incarnation.
 Just premiered to good reviews.

 - Magnum P.I.
 (CBS) No Tom Selleck.
 He’s still on Blue Bloods.
-Don’t expect this one to be around for long.
+Picked up for a second season.
+Viva Hawaii!
 Variety Says New Version Has Plenty of Action But Fails to Soar.

 Meanwhile, studios are raiding their libraries for Titles like crazy (looking at you Sony Pictures Television), and desperate Networks are buying these re-boots because they are terrified of original ideas and the challenge of marketing them to an audience that is now impossible to reach due to the glut of content.